 The Most Sought-After MBA Skills

-These soft skills include:
+These soft skills include:5, 6

-As a result, companies don’t mind offering new hires on-the-job training for specific hard skills a role needs.
-However, employers often give special consideration to job candidates that come equipped with the important soft skills a role requires, especially soft skills candidates have expanded upon while in an MBA program.
+As a result, companies don’t mind offering new hires on-the-job training for the specific hard skills a role needs.
+Employers often give special consideration, however, to job candidates who come equipped with the important soft skills a role requires–especially soft skills they’ve developed while in an MBA program.

-- Financial forecasting
+- Financial forecasting and analysis